Vancouver Internet

 SituationProvider to check firstWhy it may fitWhat to confirm before ordering

-Detached house, townhouse, laneway home, or basement suiteTELUS PureFibreFibre-to-the-home can be the strongest option for uploads, video calls, gaming latency, and cloud backups.Confirm PureFibre, not only a TELUS address result.
+Detached house, townhouse, laneway home, or basement suiteTELUS PureFibreFibre to the home can be the strongest option for uploads, video calls, gaming, and cloud backups.Confirm PureFibre, not only a TELUS address result.
 Ask what speed tier reaches the exact home or suite.

 Condo or apartment in a wired buildingNovusCan be strong value in selected Vancouver buildings, especially where symmetrical fibre is available.Confirm the building and unit are connected.
 Do not assume every tower in Yaletown, Coal Harbour, or Olympic Village qualifies.

-Condo fibre alternativeFibreStream / BeanfieldWorth checking in select wired buildings, especially if upload speed and simple pricing matter.Availability is building-specific and the footprint is smaller than TELUS or Rogers.
+Condo fibre alternativeFibreStream or BeanfieldWorth checking in selected wired buildings, especially if upload speed and simple pricing matter.Availability is building specific and the footprint is smaller than TELUS or Rogers.

-Cable fallback or bundle shopperRogers XfinityBroad cable/HFC option across Vancouver and nearby cities.
+Cable fallback or bundle shopperRogers XfinityBroad cable option across Vancouver and nearby cities.
 It is often the first fallback when fibre is not available.Cable uploads are usually lower than downloads.
-Confirm any fibre-powered or symmetrical option by exact address.
+Confirm any fibre powered or symmetrical option by exact address.

-Rural-edge, island, or hard-to-wire propertyWired first, then fixed wireless, 5G home internet, or StarlinkUseful around Bowen Island, Lions Bay, Anmore, Belcarra, acreage, and weak wired-service pockets.Starlink is usually a fallback, not the first choice, if strong fibre or cable is available.
+Island, acreage, or hard to wire propertyWired first, then fixed wireless, 5G home internet, or StarlinkUseful around Bowen Island, Lions Bay, Anmore, Belcarra, and weak wired service pockets.Starlink is usually a fallback, not the first choice, if strong fibre or cable is available.

 Tip: If you are comparing fibre, cable, DSL, 5G, and satellite, read our guide to internet connection types in Canada.